 I have been watching Smash on network television and think it is dishy, catty fun.
 I thought maybe that show had fanned into flame a nostalgia for theater and theater pieces.
 Chicago feels too processed, however.
 It lacks the crackling energy that comes from live performance.
 The set pieces all look like stage performances, but one wonders how many takes were done.
-There is something that is actually a little boring, a little sterile about the over polished perfection of the film musical.
+There is something that is actually a little boring, a little sterile about the over-polished perfection of the film musical.
 Watching someone live, on-stage, one feels anything can happen.
 Watching a film, one knows that you are only seeing the last, best take.

-It was also odd to me how many of my reactions to particular numbers were identical over a ten year span.
-Queen Latifah’s “When You’re Good to Mama” starts out so strong you keep waiting for it to turn into a show stopper but it never lifts higher than it’s initial burst of energy.
+It was also odd to me how many of my reactions to particular numbers were identical over a ten-year span.
+Queen Latifah’s “When You’re Good to Mama” starts out so strong you keep waiting for it to turn into a show stopper but it never lifts higher than its initial burst of energy.
 John C. Reilly’s “Mister Cellophane” is probably a necessary lull to give stage actors a breather but saps all the energy out of a story that has already stalled.
-A decade ago I said that the film was front loaded, with most all the best material–“And All That Jazz”; “Cell Block Tango”–at or near the beginning.
+A decade ago I said that the film was front-loaded, with most all the best material–“And All That Jazz”; “Cell Block Tango”–at or near the beginning.
 Even the ways in which the chorus choreographed around Richard Gere had an “oh, yeah, I remember” kind of quality to it.

 The Final Word

 I gave Chicago an “A-” in my original review.
 That grade seems defensible, though it is at odds with the muted nature of my comments.
 I see from my end of year list that I did not see Chicago in its initial release, meaning by the time I did, Oscar buzz was already underway.
-Above all else, the film wasn’t Moulin Rouge (to mention that film for the third time in a review about Chicago seems like I have an axe to grind, I know) which probably made me anxious to defend it as a means of justifying my dislike of the previous year’s musical.
+Above all else, the film wasn’t Moulin Rouge (to mention that film for the third time in a review about Chicago seems like I have an ax to grind, I know) which probably made me anxious to defend it as a means of justifying my dislike of the previous year’s musical.

 I can’t say that Chicago is a bad film.
 At no point while watching it do I ever feel like I’m not getting my money’s worth, but…